I know that veganism for beginners can be a little confusing, or even downright overwhelming.

 Okay.
 Now that I’ve hopefully opened your eyes to a whole world of new vegan products, let me break some bad news to you.
 There are a lot of things you might assume are vegan but actually aren’t.

-This includes honey, some alcohol, gelatin, some candy, refined white sugar made in the States and more.
+This includes honey, some alcohol, gelatin, some candy, refined white sugar made in The States and more.
 So, it’s pretty important to start reading ingredients lists when shopping.
 It can be tricky but here’s a handy article about sneaky non-vegan ingredients to look out for.
+Check it out.

 7. Watch Some Movies on Veganism